UniversalDependencies/UD_Swedish-Talbanken/README.md

 - Harmonized lemmas, UPOS and features for DET/PRON/ADJ.
 - Implemented code-switched analysis for cross-lingual content.

+From v2.16 to 2.17
+- Fixed the annotation of "själv" as a depictive.

 <pre>
 === Machine readable metadata ==============
 Data available since: UD v1.0